fxpgr/cryptojp/README.md

 # cryptojp
 - == Python client for cryptocoin exchanges
+- cryptojp is a python client for crypto coin trade.
+- You can use this library on Python2/3.
 - welcome your contributions.

-## Description

-- cryptojp is a python client for crypto coin trade.
-- You can use this library on Python2 and Python3.

 ## HOW TO install